Want to be prepared for anything like your grandparents were? Check out "Making the Best of Basics" and learn how to be ready.

 Wiki also says that powdered milk contains oxidized cholesterol and that the free radicals may cause arterial plaque.

-How Worried Should we be About Oxidized Cholesterol?
+How Worried Should We Be about Oxidized Cholesterol?

-apples 2We probably (definitely?) consume oxidized foods all the time, unfortunately.
+We probably (definitely?) consume oxidized foods all the time, unfortunately.
 I recently learned that when foods turn brown (picture a cut apple or banana), it is a sign of oxidation.
 Charred, grilled meat has a big problem with oxidation, as would the nice toast I just ate with raw honey on top.
 Anytime damaged cells come in contact with air, oxidation happens.
-(That’s why I cut my lettuce with a special lettuce knife.)
+(That’s why I cut my lettuce with a special lettuce knife, and grill red meat with dark beer.)
 When we eat cooked foods, chances are we’re consuming some oxidized free radicals.

 So is the oxidized cholesterol in milk something to be concerned about?
 As usual, I’m going to buck the system and play the “better safe than sorry” card while sharing all the information with you.
 This way you, too, can stand in front of the milk at the store and think: “Aaaaaaaahhhhhhh!
 I don’t know what to do!!!!!!” make an informed decision.

-An Unfortunate Hazard of Dairy: Homogenization
+An Unfortunate Hazard of Dairy Fat: Homogenization

 “Milk straight from the cow contains cream, which rises to the top.
 Homogenization is a process that breaks up the fat globules and evenly distributes them throughout the milk so that they do not rise.
 This process unnaturally increases the surface area of fat exposing it to air, in which oxidation occurs and increases the susceptibility to spoilage.
 Homogenization has been linked to heart disease and atherosclerosis.”